cheeeeeeeeeen/RoR2-ChensHelpers/docs/A0AsbIQQ4FDaS87xdtpw-A.md

 ## AssetsManager Class
 A helper class that handles registering bundles for use in a mod.
+Keep an instance of this class internal or local to the mod.
 ```csharp
 public class AssetsManager
 ```